you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.isFinite

-Converts value to a finite number.
+Checks if value is a finite primitive number.

   ```js
   // Lodash